t-davidson/computational-sociology/README.md

 # Wiki

-Last updated December 28, 2023.
+Last updated January 8, 2024.

-## Preparation for the class
+## Setting up the computational stack

 This section will help to familiarize students with the tools we will be using throughout the semester.
 Please read it carefully and ensure you have completed the checklist by the second week of classes.